How to Recognize the Signs of Sexual Abuse Among People With Disabilities

 • New fear of specific places or people.

-• Refusal to discuss events or share secrets with trusted caregivers.
+• Refusal to discuss events with others.

 Warning signs of sexual abuse among teens may include the following: